Higher Categories and Topological Quantum Field Theories: Proof of Theorem

-\begin{thm} Let $\T, \T'$ be two ordered triangulations which differ by a {\it typical} $3$-$3$ pachner move, see Table \ref{table:comparison 3-3} for their comparison.
-Then the identity in Equation \ref{equ:3-3} holds, assuming all simplices which do not present among the summation variables have been assigned a fixed coloring. \end{thm}
+\begin{theorem} Let $\T, \T'$ be two ordered triangulations which differ by a {\it typical} $3$-$3$ Pachner move, see Table \ref{table:comparison 3-3} for their comparison.
+Then the identity in Equation \ref{equ:3-3} holds, assuming all simplices which do not present among the summation variables have been assigned a fixed coloring. \end{theorem}

 \begin{proof} The proof is best illustrated using picture calculus and Lemma \ref{lem:trace identity}.
 Note that the top and bottom of each diagram (see below) are identified, so within each diagram morphisms are cyclically ordered, namely, one can move a morphism on the bottom to the top and vice versa.
 Also, the summation terms are written below the diagrams for convenience.
 It is direct to check that the final diagrams in both LHS and RHS represent the same morphism, which justifies the equation.
 Below we give a brief explanation of each \lq\lq = '' sign in the diagrams.